US Banking for Pakistani LLC Owners: What Actually Works

 | Domestic | Minimal friction | US residents with SSN |

-The "restricted" tier is where Pakistan sits at most US fintechs.
-Applications are not auto-rejected (that would be the prohibited tier), but they face additional scrutiny that functionally blocks many applicants who cannot provide the level of documentation required.
+Pakistan sits in the "restricted" tier at most US fintechs.
+Applications are not auto-rejected, but they face scrutiny that blocks many applicants who cannot produce the documentation required.

-The FATF grey list legacy.
+The FATF grey list overhang.
 Pakistan spent four years on the FATF grey list (2018-2022).
 During that period, every Pakistani-origin transaction at a US financial institution carried an automatic flag.
-Banks that onboarded Pakistani customers during those years had to file enhanced reporting to FinCEN.
-Many chose not to onboard Pakistani customers at all — the compliance cost exceeded the revenue potential.
+Banks that onboarded Pakistani customers had to file enhanced reporting to FinCEN.
+Many decided it was not worth it.

-Pakistan was removed from the grey list in October 2022 after implementing reforms to its AML and counter-terrorist financing framework.
+Pakistan was removed from the grey list in October 2022 after reforming its AML and counter-terrorist financing framework.
 But institutional memory is long.
 Risk models update slowly.
-Compliance teams that blocked Pakistan during the grey list period have not all reversed those policies.
-The grey list is gone; its effects are not.
+Compliance teams that blocked Pakistan during the grey list years have not all reversed course.

 Platform-by-platform reality

-Every platform listed below was evaluated based on published policies, founder community reports, and documented approval patterns.
-The landscape changes — what worked in January may not work in June.
+Every platform below was evaluated based on published policies, founder community reports, and documented approval patterns.
+What worked in January may not work in June.

 Mercury

-Mercury is the default business banking choice for US startups and non-resident LLC owners.
-For Pakistani founders, the picture is more complicated.
+Mercury is the default business banking pick for US startups and non-resident LLC owners.
+For Pakistani founders, the picture is messier.

-Status: Mercury does not list Pakistan as a prohibited country.
+Mercury does not list Pakistan as a prohibited country.
 Pakistani nationals can apply.
-Approval, however, is highly selective for applicants from restricted jurisdictions.
+But approval is highly selective for restricted-jurisdiction applicants.

 - US LLC or Corporation with an EIN is required